0

 He brings his flecks back.
 As an artist how can she help but notice that the flecks of color around his pupils give the perception of depth?
 Such depth in those eyes.
 “Yes.
 She’s a Amazon warrior, right?”
 He asks.
 “Legend has it that they had their left breasts removed to make them better archers.”

 Now it’s her turn.
 She pulls up out of his eyes and looks down at her sketch.
-The archer, in the midst of a devastating bow-draw, has her eyes on her target—someone straight ahead, beyond her fist.
+The archer, in the midst of a devastating bow-draw, has her eyes on her target— someone or something, straight ahead, beyond her fist.
 She’s wearing a fitted leather jersey.
-Multiple rows of rawhide hand stitching mark geometric seams, perfectly tailored to contain the contours of her right breast and her flat, nonexistent, left breast.
+Multiple rows of rawhide hand-stitching mark geometric seams, perfectly tailored to contain the contours of her right breast and her flat, nonexistent, left breast.
 Deborah has no recollection of having made the decision to even draw the woman warrior, let alone to make her one-breasted.
 “Wow, where did she come from?
 Maybe she really was living behind the graph-lines all this time,” Deborah says.
 She jumps when he speaks.

 “Maybe.
 It’s hard to know where creative ideas actually come from; but I’m thinking your subconscious is a more likely source than your sketchbook.
-Just my opinion.”
+Just my opinion," he says.

 “Yes, well . . .
 I really do know that.
 Well, mostly I know that.
 I was just speaking from my imagination.
 Metaphorically.
 I was speaking metaphorically.”
 Back in the depth of his eyes, she begins to wonder about her own maimed left breast.
 Can he tell?
 Does it show?
 Of course not.
 She reassures herself.
 First, he’s looking into your eyes and not at your breast.
 Second, you’ve covered your nipples, so he can’t see that the left one is pointing off to the side.